Our Policies

 Paid Family and Medical Leave

-The Washington Work and Family Coalition brought together organizations representing seniors, women, labor, health professionals, children, faith communities, low income workers, and employers to update the state’s workplace standards to meet the needs of today’s families and businesses.
-The coalition worked for almost two decades, and in 2017, Washington State passed a paid family and medical leave law which allows up to 16 weeks of paid family and medical leave, or 18 if it includes a pregnancy complication.
+Together, we fought for paid leave for nearly two decades, and in 2017, Washington state passed the Paid Family and Medical Leave Act, which allows up to 16 weeks of paid family and medical leave, or 18 if it includes a pregnancy complication.
 Benefits began in 2020, covering 3.3 million workers.

 Paid Sick and Safe Days